SICKAppSpaceCodingStarterKit/CSK_Module_PersistentData/README.md

 The app provides data storage functionality, incl. complex data types like Images, EdgeMatcher etc.
 There is also a GUI available.
-For further information regarding the internal used functions / events, check out the [documentation](https://raw.githack.com/SICKAppSpaceCodingStarterKit/CSK_Module_PersistentData/main/docu/CSK_Module_PersistentData.html) in the folder "docu".
+For further information regarding the internally used functions / events, check out the [documentation](https://raw.githack.com/SICKAppSpaceCodingStarterKit/CSK_Module_PersistentData/main/docu/CSK_Module_PersistentData.html) in the folder "docu".

 ## Information